-Histological examination of the ovary of control rats showed normal features including various stages of follicles with graffian follicles (primary and secondary follicles).
+Histological examination of the ovary of control rats showed normal features including various stages of follicles with graffian follicles (primary & secondary follicles).
 The primary and secondary follicles appeared with distinct nuclei.
 All the follicles showed normal features like antral follicles, intact oocytes, and zonal pellucida.
-Treated rats with the standard drug Ethinyl estradiol at a dose of 0.45 mg per kg/ body weight and plant extract dose at 100 mg and 200 mg per kg/ body weight showed that the entire ovary was shrunken and primary and secondary follicles did not appear distinct with the nucleus.
+Treated rats with the standard drug Ethinyl estradiol at a dose of 0.45 mg per kg/ body weight and plant extract dose at 100 mg &200 mg per kg/ body weight showed that the entire ovary was shrunken and primary and secondary follicles did not appear distinct with nucleus.
 The antral follicle was highly specific without oocyte.
 These histology changes may be due to the inhibitory effect of the extract.
-The all-histological examination of the rat ovary is shown in Figure 4.
+The all-histological examination of rat ovary are showed in Figure 4.